NERSC/timemory/docs/getting_started/integrating.md

 | timemory-coverage       | `--coverage`                                                       |
 | timemory-sanitizer      | `-fsanitizer=<type>`                                               |

-## Optional TiMemory Usage
+## Optional timemory Usage

-If you want to make TiMemory optional (i.e. a soft dependency), this can be easily done with a _very_ minimal amount of code intrusion and without numerous `#ifdef` blocks.
+If you want to make timemory optional (i.e. a soft dependency), this can be easily done with a _very_ minimal amount of code intrusion and without numerous `#ifdef` blocks.
 If you include timemory in your source tree, this can be accomplished by defining `DISABLE_TIMEMORY` during compilation or before `#include <timemory/timemory.hpp>` (C++ language) or `#include <timemory/ctimemory.h>` (C language).